 The very first VRV HVAC systems were based on inverter technology compressors and they were invented by Daikin as far back as the early 1980s.
 Daikin is a technology leader in the HVAC industry and he registered the VRV term, as an official trademark.

 VRV stands for Variable Refrigerant Volume.
 Other companies using this same HVAC system however call it VRF, which stands for Variable Refrigerant Flow.
 However, people tend to use VRF more than they use VRV, making the former to be commoner.
 In this write-up, we will be using the two names interchangeably since they are the same.

 So, what is vrf air conditioning system?

 It has similarity to the Air Conditioning Systems in Rolls Royce.
-The technology with which it is built is sophisticated and it is based on a several principles.
+The technology with which it is built is sophisticated and it is based on several principles.

-The vrv air conditioning system is made up of an indoor unit and an outdoor unit.
+The VRV air conditioning system is made up of an indoor unit and an outdoor unit.
 The indoor unit is sometimes mistakenly referred to as fan coils, while the outdoor unit comprises one or multiple compressors.
-Other components of the roof top systems are communication wiring, Refnet Joints and refrigerant piping.
+Other components of the rooftop systems are communication wiring, Refnet Joints and refrigerant piping.
 The piping runs from the outdoor to all the indoor units.

-Each of the indoor units is controlled by wired control panel built into it.
+Each of the indoor units is controlled by a wired control panel built into it.
 Wireless remote too can be used to control it though.
 Aside from wireless remote, it can also be controlled via centralized controllers.
 This latter form of control enables controlling the indoor units all from the same location.